Dhananjayan-PN/AutoDust/README.md

 # AutoDust
-AI Waste Segregation System to clean the world one AutoDust at a time
+An AI Waste Segregation System that uses Machine Learning and Object Detection to detect the type of waste and segregate it into Biodegradable and Non-Biodegradable depending on the results of the Object Detection.
+It is a stand-alone system which can be used in a multitude of locations.